-I propose that the eurozone create a “fiscal club”.
-Members of the club would, most of the time, enjoy fiscal autonomy.
-If, however, their fiscal positions deteriorated to the extent that they could no longer raise funds in international markets at a reasonable interest rate, they would automatically receive a bailout from the other club members.
-The key condition of the bailout, however, would be an immediate loss of fiscal sovereignty.
+Is it possible to construct a legitimate fiscal and political union for the eurozone, while allowing member states to enjoy some degree of sovereignty?
+The answer, I think, is a cautious yes.
+I propose that the eurozone create a “fiscal club”, whose members would, most of the time, enjoy fiscal autonomy.
+If, however, their fiscal positions deteriorated so that they could no longer raise funds at a reasonable interest rate, they would automatically receive a bailout from the other club members – on the condition of an immediate loss of fiscal sovereignty.
 During the bailout phase, the country’s finance ministry would be run by Brussels, thereby establishing a contingent principle of “no eurozone taxation without eurozone representation”.

 © The Financial Times Ltd 2016 FT and 'Financial Times' are trademarks of The Financial Times Ltd.